mavihS-0/Communiti/README.md

 - NGOs can create a profile and post volunteer opportunities, including details such as date and time of event
 - Volunteers can create a profile and search for volunteer opportunities based on date and topic of interest
-- The search algorithm displays ranked results making them more relevant to the user's interest
+- The search bar uses BM25 powered ranking algorithm to show results making them more relevant to the user's interest
 - Volunteers can apply to volunteer opportunities directly through the app
 - NGOs can manage their volunteer opportunities through a dashboard
 - A summarizer is used to summarize the volunteer opportunities details making it easier for volunteers to get a gist of event